 Hierarchical Dirichlet Process

 A Hierarchical Dirichlet Process (HDP) is the natural extension of a Dirichlet process for problems with multiple groups of data.
 Usually, data is split into J groups a priori.
 For example, consider a collection of documents.
 If words are considered as data points, each document would be a group.
 We want to model data inside a group using a mixture model.
-However, we are also interested to tie groups to each other, i.e. to share clusters across all groups.
+However, we are also interested in tying groups together, i.e. to share clusters across all groups.
 Let’s assume that we have an indexed collection of DPs with a common base distribution {Gj}~DP(α,G0).
 Unfortunately this simple model cannot solve the problem since for continuous G0 different Gj have no atoms in common.
 The solution is to use a discrete G0 with broad support.
 In other words, G0 is itself a draw from a Dirichlet process.

 An HDP is defined by (Teh & Jordan, 2010):